nautapow/lsfm/README.md

 # lsfm
-For analying log-spaced sinusoid frequency modulation.
+For analyzing electrophysiological recording of by in-vivo whole cell patch clamp with log-spaced sinusoid frequency modulated stimuli.